marturuiz/Selenium/README.md

 # Selenium
-This repository will contain a sample of a simple sript in C# using Selenium WebDriver using Chrome.
+This repository will contain a sample of a simple sript in C# using Selenium WebDriver in Chrome.